Effective marketing is absolutely essential to selling your home.

 However, now that you have so many other ways to market your house, should you list your home on the MLS?

 Today, there are hundreds of different local multiple listing services all over the country.
 In other words, there isn't a single, national MLS.
+Real estate listings get distributed by each local multiple listing service through licensed real estate brokers and licensed real estate agents.
+Only real estate agents have access for inputting mls listings on behalf of homeowners.

-Nonetheless, as popular as the service is, you may still be wondering if it’s actually necessary.
-Let’s look at the pros and the cons of listing your home on the MLS.
+As popular as the service is, you may still be wondering if it's actually necessary.
+Let's look at the pros and the cons of listing your home on the MLS.

-Pro: Increasing Agent Visibility
+Pro: Increasing Real Estate Agent Visibility

 In fact, aside from their phones and email, the vast majority of Realtors view their local MLS site as the “most valuable technology” they use for their businesses.
 So, if you want real estate agents to find your home, you want to list it on the MLS.